 There are over 2,000 DPA programs available.
 Let’s look at a couple of the most popular:

 The Chenoa Fund

-Administered by the CBC Mortgage Agency, the Chenoa Fund** offers eligible homebuyers 3.5% down payment assistance, which in effect would cancel out the 3.5% down payment that FHA requires to obtain a mortgage.
+Administered by the CBC Mortgage Agency, the Chenoa Fund** offers eligible homebuyers 3.5% down payment assistance.
+This would essentially cancel out the 3.5% down payment that FHA requires to obtain a mortgage.
 Chenoa doesn’t grant the funds outright; they offer qualified applicants a zero-interest second mortgage with a 30-year term.
 If the borrower makes 36 consecutive, on-time payments on the first mortgage, this second mortgage will be forgiven.

 Applicants should expect to have a credit score of at least 620 and a DTI (debt-to-income ratio) of no more than 45%.
 If a payment is missed, all is not lost.
 You will be given an opportunity to contact Chenoa and restart your 36-month on-time payment agreement.

 This Fannie Mae program enables eligible homebuyers to get assistance with down payments and/or closing costs from approved third parties.
-Community Seconds is a type of second mortgage and must meet certain Fannie Mae requirements.
+Community Seconds is a type of second mortgage and must meet certain guidelines for underwriting.

 Not-for-profit loans and programs for first-time homebuyers

 The not-for-profit sector can also be a helpful place to turn when buying a home for the first time.
 Key sources of assistance include the following programs and organizations: